-While visiting Los Angeles in December 2015, we went on a mural tour of the downtown art district via the LA Graffiti and Mural tour ($12/person) and our guide, a street artist himself, explained a lot of the backstories of these murals and other street art as we walked several blocks for 2 hours (read this excellent DTLA walking tour to get to know more about LA’s downtown).
+In 2015, we went on a Los Angeles murals tour in the downtown art district with the LA Graffiti and Mural tour ($12/person) and our guide, a street artist himself, explained a lot of the backstories of these murals and other Los Angeles street art as we walked several blocks for 2 hours (read this excellent DTLA walking tour to get to know more about LA’s downtown).
 The tour, though highly recommended, was a bit of a wash for the precise reasons of gentrification that has wiped off many a beautiful piece of work from the walls (what a shame) to give way for bland, grey stoic buildings with newly made windows and doors eating into the wall space.
 As a result, a lot of the LA murals photos shown on the tour website no longer existed during the tour, thanks to the fleeting nature of this art.
-Apart from these we did chase a few other murals in the city (read further below for more info) and were happy to get a glimpse into the LA murals/ art scene on our short visit (read this guide to must see things in LA on short trip).
-If you are looking for that perfect LA itinerary, look no further than this list of where to get a Disney MaxPass for that magical tour of Disneyland, how to attend a red carpet event in LA, 20 must do attractions in Los Angeles , 8 free things to do in Los Angeles and the top 10 things to do in LA over 5 days.
-If you have time this weekend getaways from Los Angeles post is an excellent one to discover more of Southern California, with the beautiful Big Bear Lake or the Danish city Solvang which is a must visit.
+Apart from these we did chase a few other murals in Los Angeles (read further below for more info) and were happy to get a glimpse into the famous LA murals/ art scene on our short visit (read this guide to must see things in LA on short trip).

 A great source of Los Angeles murals is the Mural Conservancy of Los Angeles (which seems pretty up to date).
 The other one is this website, which led us to Colette Miller’s famous angel wings and the “love” wall.
 Finally, we found a bunch of murals on the Abbott Kinney Blvd near Venice beach (off the touristy boardwalk) as shown below.
 In retrospect, we missed a treasure trove of murals at Beverly boulevard (see here), which gives us another reason to revisit LA!

 Hope you enjoyed the Los Angeles murals featured on this post that we saw on our DTLA tour as well as on our own when we ventured out to Abbot Kinney boulevard.
 Murals/street art conform to the non-conformity in the art scene and are the guerrilla movement in art to challenge the status quo of art being for the elite few.
 What this means is that they are also vulnerable, being in public places, and ephemeral and thus can be preserved only through our clicks.
-The LA murals/ art scene, much like the desert flower, is thriving in parts amidst the grit and violence and is worth checking out to get a feel of the city, its culture and its heritage.
+The Los Angeles street art scene, much like the desert flower, is thriving in parts amidst the grit and violence and is worth checking out to get a feel of the city, its culture and its heritage.
 If you are looking for more LA inspiration, read this guide to 9 best places to eat in LA.
-For more mural fix, read my post on Austin murals.